OPROSVOs/frensync/SETUP.md

 * Head to 4chan and set 4chanX up and Namesync/Frensync with your persona (settings:in the top right) and have fun.

 FAQ / Debugging:

 Q: There is an NS and FS in the corner OR there are multible NS running
 A: You have multible instances running.
 Remove every Namesync or Frensync userscript AND check your extensions.
 Then verify its gone and install [frensync.user.js](https://github.com/OPROSVOs/frensync/raw/main/frensync.user.js) once

 Q: Somebody gave me a link to an old version and features are missing / its buggy.
 A: Delete this userscript, ignore it and start from the top of this document.

-Q: It is visually glitching and toggling between names
-A: You probably run an outdated/standalone version.
-Update it.

 Currently no support for:

 The standalone browser extension (FF) (CR)

 The iOS Webhub